mindspore-ai/docs/tutorials/source_en/dataset/cache.md

 - The system memory is insufficient or the cache is not hit, resulting in poor cache service time performance.
 You can check whether the available system memory is sufficient and set a proper cache size before using the cache.
 - Too much cache spilling will deteriorate the time performance.
 Therefore, try not to spill cache to disks when datasets that support random access (such as `ImageFolderDataset`) are used for data loading.
 - Using cache on NLP networks such as BERT does not perform well.
 In NLP scenarios, there are usually no high-complexity data augmentation operations like decode.
-- There is expectable startup overhead when using cache in non-mappable datasets like `TFRecordDataset`.
+- There is expected startup overhead when using cache in non-mappable datasets like `TFRecordDataset`.
 According to the current design, it is required to cache all rows to the cache server before the first epoch of training.
 So the first epoch time can be longer than the non-cache case.

 ## Limitations